PUM04/docker-setup/README.md

 This repository contains some examples of how docker is used and a start of the Docker configuration to be used by the project.

 ## Learning
-Recommended videos for understanding a Dockerfile and docker-compose.yaml These vidoes also includes examples of how to run docker
+Recommended videos for running a container, understanding Dockerfile and docker-compose.yaml

 > Note: Docker volumes are used for real time updating files in the container, these apparently have problems working with windows.
 So WSL is recommended for development in windows.

 |Subject| Video|